-The Australian Beyond Blue study looking at wellbeing amongst medical students says it all.
-Students self-reported high rates of minor psychological disorders (47% women, 36% men); these figures are higher than those reported by qualified doctors.
-Using the K10 measure of psychological wellbeing, 1 in 4 students scored in the high or very high psychological distress bracket.
-These figures were higher for female than male students, higher for rural students, for students over 25 and indigenous students.
+The Australian Beyond Blue study looking at wellbeing amongst medical students, states that students self-reported high rates of minor psychological disorders (47% women, 36% men); figures higher than those reported by qualified doctors.
+1 in 4 students scored in the high or very high psychological distress bracket.
 1 in 5 students reported having suicidal thoughts over the previous 12 months.
 1 in 2 students reported emotional exhaustion and 1 in 4 reported cynicism.
 These figures from Australia, shocking as they are, reflect those reported across several first world countries.